-Continued from previous page Icon Description The BICsuite!Web Users dialog is used for the administration of BICsuite!Web users.
-The BICsuiteServer Users dialog is used for the administration of BICsuite-Server users.
+Continued from previous page Icon Description The BICsuite!
+Web Users dialog is used for the administration of BIC- suite!Web users.
+The BICsuiteServer Users dialog is used for the administration of BICsuite- Server users.
 The Groups dialog is used for the administration of BICsuiteuser groups.
-The Jobservers and Resources dialog is used for the administration of jobservers, scopes and associated resources.
+The Jobservers and Resources dialog is used for the administration of job- servers, scopes and associated resources.
 The Named Resources dialog is used for creating, modifying and deleting Named Resources.
-The Environments dialog is used to define runtime environments for jobs. ~ The Footprint dialog is used for the administration of footprints (resource profiles) in the system.
-The Exit State Definition dialog is used for defining and administering Exit State names. ()+() ()+() The Exit State Mappings dialog is used for the administration of translations between return values from the system processes and logical Exit States.
-The Exit State Profile dialog is used for the administration of profiles, i.e. a summary and prioritisation of Exit States. (+)0 (+)0 The Exit State Translation dialog is used for the administration of translations of Exit States to Exit States.
+0 The Environments dialog is used to define runtime environments for jobs.
+The Footprint dialog is used for the administration of footprints (resource • profiles) in the system.
+The Exit State Definition dialog is used for defining and administering Exit State names.
+0 0 0 0 0 The Exit State Mappings dialog is used for the administration of transla- tions between return values from the system processes and logical Exit States.
+The Parit State Duefile dislocate used for the administration of profiles in The Exit State Profile dialog is used for the administration of profiles, i.e. a summary and prioritisation of Exit States.
+The Exit State Translation dialog is used for the administration of transla- (H) tions of Exit States to Exit States.
 The Resource State Definition dialog is used for defining and administering Resource State Names.
-The Resource State Profile dialog is used for the administration of profiles, i.e. a summaries of Resource States.
+4.0 The Resource State Profile dialog is used for the administration of profiles, i.e. a summaries of Resource States.
 The Resource State Translation dialog is used for the administration of translations of Exit States after Resource States have been changed.
 1 The Import/Export dialog is used to import and export files.
 The Calendar dialog shows an overview of the pending submits.
-00 The SysInfo dialog shows information about the configuration and current state of the system.
+20 The SysInfo dialog shows information about the configuration and cur- 4 rent state of the system.
+SDMS; Shell allows the execution of API Commands.
 The Object Monitoring dialog is used for administering and monitoring objects.